 Rebuild your credit

 It can take some time to rebuild your credit but it’s worth it.
 Check out your credit score and what is hindering you from improving it.
-Start to make those improvements like working on debt-to-income ratio and paying bills on time.
+Start to make those improvements like working on debt-to-income ratio, paying bills on time and getting a credit card for bad credit.
 It’s a matter of prioritizing where your money goes and how you spend it.
 This can improve your credit quickly and you’ll save a lot of money on interest rates for a mortgage.

 Whether you are self-employed or employed, you want to keep your income stable.
 If you can do that, prime lenders are more likely to approve you.
 If your credit isn’t great and you have an unstable employment history, you’re going to be considered a risky investment.
 Find a stable source of income that can be confirmed through the Canada Revenue Agency.
 This will give lenders more confidence in your ability to pay back the loan.